 My love, can I be honest?
 I am probably right there with many of you reading this blog post in that I feel like I am still in a place of trying to understand exactly why some things have happened in my life.
 Regarding more recent events, I’ve been asking God why A LOT when I see the number of COVID cases rise or learn about another natural disaster.

-Honestly, I am convinced that you and I will not ever fully know all of the reasons why we have gone through some of the things that we have gone through and why all of the events of the world have happened until we see heaven, but I am learning to be okay with that.
+Honestly, I am convinced that you and I will never fully know all of the reasons why we have gone through some of the things that we have gone through and why all of the events of the world have happened until we see heaven, but I am learning to be okay with that.
 I am learning to be okay with not knowing exactly why some things have happened and trust God through it.

 My love, we may not ever learn the why of some of our issues in this life, but my hope is that we can have the faith to trust God even when we don’t understand why we are going through some of the things we’re going through.
 He does “work all things out for the good of those who love him and are called according to his purpose” doesn’t He?
 (Romans 8:28).
 So my love, take heart today as you enter this new year.
 God knows why, even when we don’t.